opencpn-radar-pi/radar_pi/INSTALL.md

 excluding most if not all otherwise available tools.
 In many cases this is neither required nor convenient and can be excluded.
 However, doing it represents a tested baseline.

+#### Building for Buster (Debian 9)

+The Buster builds are targeting Ubuntu Bionic besides Debian Buster.
+These are kept in a legacy state, the basic idea is that buster builds in the catalog should not be updated except in case of serious bug fixes.

+Plugins could either disable buster builds completely, always run them or just run them for example every tenth build.
+This is configured in the file _build-conf.rc_, see comments in this file for details.

+#### Building for Macos

+The macos build uses a quite aggressive caching scheme.
+In case of problems it might be necessary to invalidate the cache so new dependencies are downloaded and built from source.
+This is done in the file _build-deps/macos-cache-stamp_, see comments in that file.